fedesegala/SatSolver/README.md

-# AR_SubSolver
+# Automatic Reasoning - SAT Solver

-Automated Reasoning subsolver project.
-Academic Year 2023-2024
+Implementation of the CDCL procedure for solving boolean satisfiability problems